WouterVanHecke/delta_test/README.md

 # ASSIGNMENT

-This app is an initiation test for delta created with Expo
+This app is an initiation test for delta ejected from Expo

 ## RUN PROJECT

-First install the dependencies with "yarn" or "npm install" Then start the project with "expo start" (or expo android / expo ios)
+First install the dependencies with "yarn" or "npm install"

+Before running your app on iOS, make sure you have CocoaPods installed and initialize the project:

+cd ios
+pod install

+Then you can run the project:

+yarn android
+yarn ios